rontarrant/t_64_calculator/README.md

 You'll notice, too, that there are three number fields at the top.
 That's so you can see your work as you work.
 I originally designed it this way so I could see if binary  logic operations worked properly, but left it because... well, I think it's kind of neat.

 The colours may strike you as odd, but everything except the background colour is from the C-64 palette... or as close as I could get with current digital colour technology.

+To run:
+- install Python, PySide6, icecream (used only for debugging, so feel free to comment all those ic() lines out) dataclasses? (is that part of the standard install for Python?),
+- type: python main.py